How Much Is Zoom Worth?

 Zoom’s Top 10 Shareholders

-- Morgan Stanley Asia Ltd. (Investment Management), 2.08% of shares
+- Morgan Stanley Investment Management, 5.19% of shares

 How Does the Future Look for Zoom?

-This doesn’t mean that Zoom’s best days are necessarily behind it.
-The shift towards work-from-home may indeed become more of the norm, which would keep services like Zoom’s in constant demand going forward.
+The shift toward work from home may indeed become more of the norm, which would keep services like Zoom’s in constant demand going forward.

 Is Zoom Worth the Money?